-1. Exhibitors in the 4-H Horse Show must be in the 4th Grade and not graduated from 12th Grade.
-Eligibility is determined by grade level during 2020-2021 school year.

-2. Cloverleaf classes are restricted to 4-H'ers that are currently in the 4th Grade and 4-H members in the 5th and 6th grades with limited horsemanship experience.
+- 1. Exhibitors in the 4-H Horse Show must be in the 4th Grade and not graduated from 12th Grade.
+Eligibility is determined by grade level during 2021-2022 school year. - Cloverleaf classes are restricted to 4-H'ers that are currently in the 4th Grade and 4-H members in the 5th and 6th grades with limited horsemanship experience.
 Horses will be required to walk and trot in the classes.
 The riders will not be expected to canter or lope.
-Cloverleaf classes are intended for 4-H'ers with limited experience.

-3. Novice English and Western classes are restricted to 4-Her's that are currently in the 7-12th grade with limited horsemanship experience.
+Cloverleaf classes are intended for 4-H'ers with limited experience. - 3.
+Novice English and Western classes are restricted to 4-Her's that are currently in the 7-12th grade with limited horsemanship experience will continue in 2022.
 Horses will be required to walk and jog/trot (or "extended gait" for gaited breeds) in the classes.
 The riders will not be expected to lope or canter.
 Novice classes are intended for 4-Hers with limited experience.
 These youth also are invited to show in their respective age group and division for showmanship and/or ranch ground handling classes (with appropriate ranch horse) where youth lead their horse through a pattern and receive a score compiled from each maneuver.

-The Novice classes offered in the 2021 horse show will serve as a trial for potentially expanding the offering in 2022.
+The Novice classes were first offered in the 2021 horse show and are continued in 2022 as a trial for potential expansion in future shows.
 Novice youth are expected to complete at least 1⁄2 the Novice Horseman book online, attend orientation for their type of horse and take the quiz for their age group.
-Novice showmen will NOT compete for Division high point awards in 2021.
-Riders are eligible to show in the Novice classes for one year only at the Georgia State 4-H Horse Show.
+Novice showmen will NOT compete for Division high point awards in 2022.
+Riders are eligible to show in the Novice classes for one year only at the GA State 4-H Horse Show.
 Youth may not show in a canter class in one division and then ride in Novice classes on a different horse or division where they may be less experienced.

-4. Junior events are for 4-H'ers 5th - 6th grade students with demonstrated skills and 7th - 8th grade students.
+- Junior events are for 4-H'ers 5th 6th grade students with demonstrated skills and 7th 8th grade students.
 Any member entering Cloverleaf classes cannot enter any other classes including Pony classes.
-A 4-H'er cannot enter both Cloverleaf and Junior competition-.

-5. Senior events are for 4-H'ers in the 9th grade through 12th grade
+A 4-H'er cannot enter both Cloverleaf and Junior competition. - 5.
+Senior events are for 4-H'ers in the 9th grade through 12th grade.